astronomer/astro-blog/posts/what-is-data-orchestration-and-why-is-it-essential.md

 # Why do companies trust Astronomer with their data orchestration?

+Now you know the benefits of data orchestration for your business.
+The last step is to choose the perfect data orchestration platform.
+The majority of companies believe in the power of Apache Airflow due to a variety of reasons, such as an amazing community, constant innovations, and flexibility thanks to creating data pipelines in Python.

+And the Astronomer framework takes Apache Airflow up a notch.
+Astronomer automatically delivers the latest Airflow features and allows for instant deployment, so your IT team can focus on the data pipelines.
+The optimized infrastructure reacts to peaks in demand with instant auto-scaling and then scaling back to zero.
+The best part though, according to data engineers, is the Astronomer registry - a library of reusable integrations, DAGs, and components that boost productivity.

+With Astronomer, you get to stay close to your data with virtually no effort whatsoever.
+Your tasks just run, and you get to benefit from all the time you just saved!

-“Without Astronomer, there would have been a lot more tweaking and adjusting to achieve the result we want.
+> “Without Astronomer, there would have been a lot more tweaking and adjusting to achieve the result we want.
 Our work as data scientists would have been a lot slower and more difficult.
 I don’t think there’s any company I wouldn’t recommend Astronomer to".
+>

-Mark Gergess, VP of Data & Analytics at Herman Miller [(click to see our case study)](https://www.astronomer.io/blog/herman-miller-case-study)
+> Mark Gergess, VP of Data & Analytics at Herman Miller [(click to see our case study)](https://www.astronomer.io/blog/herman-miller-case-study)

 # Summary

 Data-driven applications are taking over the world, impacting our everyday lives - from the way we commute to work or travel, to medical diagnostics and self-improvement.
 The concept of comparing music to data is brilliant.
 Each data source is a different instrument, generating various melodies and rhythms that need to be orchestrated, and companies are adding more and more data sources to their mix.
 An experienced conductor can handle the biggest orchestras - but what if the number of instruments keeps growing exponentially?
 It’s becoming impossible to manage this onslaught of data sources.
 Data orchestration gives you oversight over an infinity of complex processes and 'melodies'.

-Given the tremendous pace of technology advancement, the challenge for businesses now is no longer collecting the right data.
+Given the tremendous pace of technological advancement, the challenge for businesses now is no longer collecting the right data.
 The focus is rather on integrating new data analysis tools into their operations and strategies—as a result positioning themselves in a future where analytics has the potential to disrupt whole sectors.
 To fully benefit, companies must integrate analytics into their strategic vision and use the information to make better, quicker choices.
 And Astronomer data orchestration seems to be the best way to achieve this.

+Interested in taking your business to the next level and capitalizing on your data?
+[Click here ](https://www.astronomer.io/get-astronomer)and reach out to one of our experts, we’d love to chat!